 The main screen in Figure 4 consists of a row of buttons along the top, then a table of sensor data and finally a log of recent events.
 This image shows only three sensors; a full kit will have six.
 The sensors here are named 1, 2 and 3, followed by their serial-numbers.
 The status field shows radio signal-strength and battery-condition for each sensor.
 After that are two "snapshot" columns.
 These show the peak value recorded when the corresponding Snapshot button is pressed.
 Then we have the sensitivity switch for each sensor.
 You may tap on each slider to change between high and low for the corresponding sensor.
+Test Name is something an engineer may put in if they wish.
+It is logged with each measurement so it can help to keep track of the circumstances of each test.
 Note that in Low sensitivity readings may run from 0 to 9999, but in high-sensitivity they may only go from 0 to 999.9.